duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

     public string BloggerName { get; set; }
 ```

-The MaxLength annotation will impact the database by setting the property?s length to 10.
+The MaxLength annotation will impact the database by setting the property's length to 10.

 ![jj591583_figure04](../ef6/media/jj591583-figure04.png)